felipepiovezan/svg_html_animation/README.md

 ## Converting the SVG graph to an animation

-The idea is to visit the graph and create an animation according to some rules:
+By organizing an SVG file as a graph, we impose an order between nodes of the graph.
+This order is then going to be exploited to create an animation by visiting nodes and applying some rules to them:

 * The graph is visited with a depth-first search.
 * If a path is encountered, a hand-writing animation is generated.